-You will also have to buy private health insurance for parents to avoid public charge condition along with filing form I-864 affidavit of support.
+You will also have to buy private health insurance for parents to avoid public charge conditions along with filing form I-864 affidavit of support.

-At this time, In-State Tuition and University Scholarship are not part of public charge rule.
+At this time, In-State Tuition and University Scholarship are not part of the public charge rule.

-Simple rule to follow: If its federal help or subsidy based on your financial status, then it will be counted as public charge.
+A simple rule to follow: If it’s federal help or subsidy based on your financial status, then it will be counted as a public charge.

-Scholarships do not count though as they are based on merit and not the financial status.
+Scholarships do not count though as they are based on merit and not financial status.

-In home Supportive Services (IHSS) do not count as public charge.
+In-home Supportive Services (IHSS) do not count as a public charge.

 You are fine as long as you can stop using the premium healthcare tax credit now and stop taking Obamacare Subsidies.
 The new rule starts from Oct 15 for new applications.